 Dilution is the amount by which the offering price paid by the purchasers of the Common Stock offered hereby will exceed the net tangible book value per share of Common Stock after the Offering.
-Net tangible book value per share is determined at any date by subtracting the total liabilities and minority interests of the Company from the total book value of the tangible assets of the Company and dividing the difference by the number of shares of Common Stock deemed to be outstanding (including shares issuable upon conversion of outstanding shares of Class A Common Stock) at such date.
+Net tangible book value per share is determined at any date by subtracting the total liabilities of the Company from the total book value of the tangible assets of the Company and dividing the difference by the number of shares of Common Stock deemed to be outstanding (including shares issuable upon conversion of outstanding shares of Class A Common Stock and Senior Convertible Preferred Stock) at such date.

-The net tangible book value of the Company on June 30, 1998, after subtracting the interests of the preferred shareholders, was a deficit of approximately \$121.6 million or negative \$11.10 per share.
-The net tangible book value of the Company, after giving effect to the Roll-Up and the Senior Preferred Conversion, on June 30, 1998 was approximately \$44.4 million or \$0.54 per share.
-After giving effect to the receipt of approximately \$148.0 million of estimated net proceeds from the sale by the Company of 12,320,000 shares of Common Stock pursuant to the Offering, the pro forma net tangible book value of the Company at June 30, 1998 would have been approximately \$192.4 million or \$2.05 per share.
-This represents an immediate increase in pro forma net tangible book value of \$1.51 per share to the existing stockholders and an immediate dilution of \$10.95 per share to new investors purchasing shares of Common Stock in the Offering.
+The net tangible book value of the Company, after giving effect to the Roll-Up, on March 31, 1998 was approximately \$84.1 million or \$ per share.
+After giving effect to the receipt of approximately \$281.5 million of estimated net proceeds from the sale by the Company of shares of Common Stock pursuant to the Offering (assuming a public offering price of \$ per share) and the repurchase of 50% of the outstanding shares of Senior Convertible Preferred Stock for \$35.9 million, the pro forma net tangible book value of the Company at March 31, 1998 would have been approximately \$329.7 million or \$ per share.
+This represents an immediate increase in pro forma net tangible book value of \$ per share to the existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares of Common Stock in the Offering.
 The following table illustrates the substantial and immediate per share dilution to new investors:

-PER S HARE Initial public offering price per share (a) \$0.54 \$13.00 Pro forma net tangible book value after the Offering 2.05 Dilution per share to new investors (b) \$10.95 =====
+PER SHARE Assumed initial public offering price per share Pro forma net tangible book value before the Offering Increase per share attributable to new investors (a) \$ Pro forma net tangible book value after the Offering (a) - Dilution per share to new investors (b)(c) \$ =====

-- (a) Before deducting underwriting discounts and estimated transaction fees and expenses of \$12.1 million to be paid by the Company in connection with the Offering. - (b) Dilution is determined by subtracting net tangible book value per share after the Offering from the amount assumed paid by a new investor per share of Common Stock.
+- (a) Before deducting underwriting discounts and estimated transaction fees and expenses of \$18.5 million to be paid by the Company in connection with the Offering. - (b) Dilution is determined by adding net tangible deficit per share after the Offering to the amount assumed paid by a new investor per share of Common Stock. - (c) Assuming the Underwriters' over-allotment option is exercised in full, pro forma net tangible book value of the Company after the Offering would be \$ per share, the immediate increase in pro forma net tangible book value of shares owned by the existing stockholders would be \$ per share and the immediate dilution to new investors would be \$ per share.

-The following table summarizes the difference among existing stockholders (determined as if the Offering had occurred on June 30, 1998), stockholders receiving shares in the Roll-Up ("Roll-Up stockholders") (determined as if the Roll-Up had occurred on June 30, 1998) and new investors with respect to the number of shares of Common Stock purchased from the Company, the total consideration paid to the Company and the average price paid per share.
+The following table summarizes the difference between existing stockholders (determined as if the Offering had occurred on March 31, 1998) and new investors with respect to the number of shares of Common Stock purchased from the Company, the total consideration paid to the Company and the average price paid per share (assuming the Underwriters' over-allotment option is not exercised and an initial public offering price of \$ per share).